 This is a Pan Asian restaurant that is one of the show cooking restaurants on offer at the Finest.
 We really like the variety they have here.
-Every resort has the Teppanyaki, which is the Finest does too, but at the Melting pot, there are a number of interactive cooking experiences with three concepts of cuisines to choose from (Korean BBQ, Sukiyaki, and Shabu-Shabu).
+Every resort has Teppanyaki, which is the Finest has too, but at the Melting Pot, there are a number of interactive cooking experiences with three concepts of cuisines to choose from (Korean BBQ, Sukiyaki, and Shabu-Shabu).

 Opening Hours – Closed on Tuesdays and Fridays – (Dinner Only)

 Billed as serving up Mexican cuisine, the range of dishes here is quite nice.
 It’s not as authentically Mexican as we would have liked to have seen, but they still produce some decent dishes.
 The Mariscada here is their standout dish with a selection of seafood served in a tortilla.
 There are a lot of flavors and it packs a punch.

 Opening Hours – Monday, Tuesday, Wednesday (Lunch + Dinner) Thursday – Sunday (Lunch Only)

 This spot is super casual and is located right on the beach.
 This is a great spot to grab a casual bite to eat at lunch.
 During the day is like your typical beachside grill with pizzas, quesadillas, burgers, and nachos.
 In the evening time, it turns into a Dominican buffet.
 The food here is not amazing, but suitable for a quick lunch by the beach.
 This is one of the restaurants we hope gets more consistent.